DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 - Go through rooms and fight enemies
 - Get upgrades from the upgrade room
 - Buy stuff from the shop room
+- Eventually reach a "boos room" (that only has 1 enemy in it lol)
+-

 ## Goals for v0.5.0: